Bon1138/wiki-brackets-shell/Building-Brackets-Shell.md

 You can also run the `tools\setup_for_hacking` script in the brackets repo to create a symlink in the build directory.
 Pass the full path to the directory containing the exe you are building.
 Debug builds are in the `Debug` directory, and Release builds are in the `Release` directory.

+####Troubleshooting
+If grunt fails you may need to reset

+> git reset #HEAD
+> git checkout .

+Make sure to run gitbash as administrator

 ## Linux

 Not available yet.
 Please let us know if you'd like to help with the Linux version. -- You may want to take a look at https://github.com/adobe/brackets/wiki/Linux-Version to get started.